 How safe is the food you eat?
 That’s a question you should ask yourself one of this fine days.
 Why?
 The incidence of foodborne diseases is increasing dramatically, and it’s only through food safe practices that we can reduce their incidence.

-Just recently we looked at food safety with regards to the potential health risks that roadside foods pose, but today we’re going to a place close to us; that place is called home.
+Just recently we looked at food safety with regard to the potential health risks that roadside foods pose, but today we’re going to a place close to us — that place is called home.

 According to WHO, about 30-40% of all food borne diseases are actually experienced at our homes and this happens mostly due to poor preparation of food.